wp-plugins/scrapebreaker/readme.txt

 * Improve your SEO.

 = More Info / Documentation =

+If you want to test it out, be sure you are logged out, as it won't activate while you're logged in.

 For more info and full documentation, visit the [ScrapeBreaker homepage](http://www.redsandmarketing.com/plugins/scrapebreaker/).

 == Installation ==